nourswaid/Enginering_project/README.md

 # Engineering Project - Airbnb Data Analysis

 ## Overview
-This project analyzes Airbnb listings data to extract insights about pricing, demand, availability, and location-based performance.
-The goal is to understand what drives revenue and booking behavior in the Airbnb market.
+This project focuses on analyzing Airbnb listings data to extract meaningful insights related to pricing, demand, availability, and location performance.
+The goal is to understand the key factors that influence booking behavior and revenue generation in the Airbnb market.

 ## Objectives
-- Clean and prepare raw Airbnb dataset
+- Clean and preprocess raw Airbnb dataset
-- Explore key patterns in pricing and demand
+- Perform exploratory data analysis (EDA)
-- Analyze impact of location and stay duration
+- Identify patterns in pricing and demand
-- Identify factors influencing revenue
+- Analyze the impact of location, room type, and minimum stay
-- Provide data-driven business insights
+- Extract actionable business insights from the data

-## Tools Used
+## Tools and Technologies
 - Python
 - Pandas
 - NumPy